ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/fencing.rst

 * If the ``no-quorum-policy`` cluster property is set to ``ignore``, then quorum is not required to execute fencing of any node.

+Fencing Timeouts
+################

+Fencing timeouts are complicated, since a single fencing operation can involve many steps, each of which may have a separate timeout.

+Fencing may be initiated in one of several ways:

+* An administrator may initiate fencing using the ``stonith_admin`` tool, which has a ``--timeout`` option (defaulting to 2 minutes) that will be used as the fence operation timeout.

+* An external application such as DLM may initiate fencing using the Pacemaker C API.
+The application will specify the fence operation timeout in this case, which might or might not be configurable by the user.

+* The cluster may initiate fencing itself.
+In this case, the ``stonith-timeout`` cluster property (defaulting to 1 minute) will be used as the fence operation timeout.

+However fencing is initiated, the initiator contacts Pacemaker's fencer (``pacemaker-fenced``) to request fencing.
+This connection and request has its own timeout, separate from the fencing operation timeout, but usually happens very quickly.

+The fencer will contact all fencers in the cluster to ask what devices they have available to fence the target node.
+The fence operation timeout will be used as the timeout for each of these queries.

+Once a fencing device has been selected, the fencer will check whether any action-specific timeout has been configured for the device, to use instead of the fence operation timeout.
+For example, if ``stonith-timeout`` is 60 seconds, but the fencing device has ``pcmk_reboot_timeout`` configured as 90 seconds, then a timeout of 90 seconds will be used for reboot actions using that device.

+A device may have retries configured, in which case the timeout applies across all attempts.
+For example, if a device has ``pcmk_reboot_retries`` configured as 2, and the first reboot attempt fails, the second attempt will only have whatever time is remaining in the action timeout after subtracting how much time the first attempt used.
+This means that if the first attempt fails due to using the entire timeout, no further attempts will be made.
+There is currently no way to configure a per-attempt timeout.

+If more than one device is required to fence a target, whether due to failure of the first device or a fencing topology with multiple devices configured for the target, each device will have its own separate action timeout.

+For all of the above timeouts, the fencer will generally multiply the configured value by 1.2 to get an actual value to use, to account for time needed by the fencer's own processing.

 Fence Devices Dependent on Other Resources
 ##########################################